Facts v Myths

 Jesus calls us to stand up for the most vulnerable and work toward a more equal world.
 He calls on us to pay our fair share.

 Yet in a country as rich as the U.S., where there is enough for everyone, nowhere is inequality more evident than in our economy.
-Political, corporate, and religious leaders hold onto power and wealth by dividing people and communities who share common needs, especially along economic and ethnic lines.
+Today’s “empire” is made up of political, corporate, and religious leaders who hold onto power and wealth by dividing people and communities who share common needs, especially along economic and ethnic lines.
 Why?
-Because as Christ clearly demonstrated, when people with shared needs unite, they are a serious threat to power and greed.
+Because as Jesus clearly demonstrated, when people with shared needs unite, they are a serious threat to power and greed.
 [Luke 8:3, Acts 2:43-45, Matthew 14 , Mark 6, Matthew 15, Luke 9, Luke 4:17-21, Deuteronomy 15:7-11, Matthew 6:24, Matthew 19:24, Acts 5, Proverbs 14:31a, Proverbs 17:5a, Mark 12:17]

 RACE

 In America, people are no longer treated unfairly based on race.
+Whites do not have special privilege.
 Emphasizing historic and current hardships placed on people of races other than white is racism against white Christians.
+White Christians are consistently more likely than unaffiliated whites to deny that structural racism exists.
+This is true among white evangelical Protestants, white mainline Protestants, and white Catholics.

 GUNS